10 Best Keyword Research Tools

 When it comes to how to do keyword research, you have more than a few options at your disposal.
 Since you’re trying to rank well on Google, it’s easy to assume you should use its own keyword research tools, and technically speaking, there’s nothing wrong with that.
 However, other tools can provide some context for you to see the bigger picture.

-Below, we’re going to show you 10 great keyword research tools you should definitely try:
+Below, we’re going to show you 10 great keyword research tools you should definitely try when getting started with keyword research for your own DIY SEO strategy:

 Let’s get the most obvious option out of the way first.
 Google’s own Keyword Planner provides a fairly easy to understand approach to keyword research.
 Simply type in the keyword or phrase you want information on, and boom: You’ll see the average monthly searches for your keyword, the competition of others using this keyword, and both the low to high “top of page” bid prices, giving you a range of how much you can expect to pay per bid if you decide to use Google Ads.